pronovic/cedar-backup3/DEVELOPER.md

 ## Packaging and Dependencies

-This project uses [Poetry](https://python-poetry.org/) to manage Python packaging and dependencies.
+This project uses [Poetry v2](https://python-poetry.org/) to manage Python packaging and dependencies.
 Most day-to-day tasks (such as running unit tests from the command line) are orchestrated through Poetry.